George Way of Plean: Education and career

 He is a graduate of the University of Edinburgh and Pembroke College, Oxford.
-He was, until 2009, senior partner with the law firm of Beveridge and Kellas SSC.
-He was Convenor for Civil Justice on the Council of the Law Society of Scotland and is Past President of the Society of Solicitors in the Supreme Courts of Scotland.
-Plean succeeded Malcolm Strang-Steel WS as Secretary to the Standing Council of Scottish Chiefs in 1984 and served until 2003, but had to stand down from this post in order to carry out his duties as Procurator Fiscal to the Lyon Court impartially.
-In addition to his specialist work in peerage and heraldic law he has deep interest in judicial procedure.
-He served on the Scottish Courts Rules Council and other Regulatory bodies in Scotland.
-He represented the Sheriffdom of Tayside, Central and Fife on the Sheriff’s Council.
-He holds the honorary rank of Lt.
-Colonel, as an external Judge Advocate in the California Army Reserve reviewing Court Martial procedures.
+Until 2009, he was a senior partner at the law firm Beveridge and Kellas SSC.
+He served as Convenor for Civil Justice on the Council of the Law Society of Scotland and is a past president of the Society of Solicitors in the Supreme Courts of Scotland.

+Plean succeeded Malcolm Strang-Steel WS as Secretary to the Standing Council of Scottish Chiefs in 1984 and served until 2003, when he stood down in order to carry out his duties as Procurator Fiscal to the Lyon Court impartially.
+In addition to his specialist work in peerage and heraldic law, he has a strong interest in judicial procedure.
+He served on the Scottish Courts Rules Council and other regulatory bodies in Scotland, and represented the Sheriffdom of Tayside, Central and Fife on the Sheriffs' Council.

+He holds the honorary rank of lieutenant colonel as an external judge advocate in the California Army Reserve, reviewing court-martial procedures.